 A great way to reduce the amount you spend is to use comparison websites.
 These sites are easy to use – simply enter your personal details, and you’ll receive the best possible deals on:

 • Subscription services

 Setting a financial goal involves budgeting on a larger, long-term scale.
-For example, you might decide that your financial goal involves the elimination of your debt over the next 12 months.
+For example, you might decide that your financial goal involves eliminating your debt over the next 12 months.

 Paying off debt is a great way to rebuild your credit score.
 With each repayment you make, your score will improve.
 This means that the next time you really need to access finance, you will find that greater numbers of companies are willing to offer money over longer periods of time – and at better interest rates than before.

-Debt repayment is also important because for every piece of debt you eliminate, your monthly discretionary budget increases since you are paying less in interest.
-Even if you can’t realistically clear off all your debts this year, you should do what is possible and aim to be debt-free in as short a period as possible.
+Debt repayment is also important because for every debt you eliminate, your monthly discretionary budget increases since you are paying less in interest.
+So even if you can’t really clear off all your debts this year, you should do what is possible and aim to be debt-free in as short a period as possible.

 There are lots of reasons to avoid short term loans, payday loans and emergency loans.
-Payday loans come with incredibly high interest rates, which can make paying them back incredibly difficult.
-If you can’t pay back a payday loan on time, you could end up spending more in interest.
+Payday loans come with incredibly high-interest rates, which can make paying them back incredibly difficult.
+If you can’t pay back a payday loan on time, you could end up spending more on interest.
 In addition to this, your credit score will deteriorate further, which could mean that you’ll struggle to access finance in the future.

 Short-term credit is expensive.
 While short term lending solutions typically don’t allow you to borrow large sums of money, you’re expected to repay what you do borrow with a large amount of interest.

 Instant online loans should only be used for emergencies you could not have predicted, such as an unexpected bill or to fund repairs to a vehicle or essential household appliance.